Est. reading time: 45-60 minutes

 7.1.1 Game Theoretic Analysis

-The ML Bridge protocol is designed to make honest behavior economically optimal.
-Through carefully calibrated incentives and penalties, the system ensures that rational actors will choose to provide accurate results and maintain network integrity.
+The ML Bridge protocol is designed to make honest behavior economically optimal through a carefully engineered system of incentives and penalties.
+Game theory principles ensure that rational actors, seeking to maximize their economic returns, will naturally choose to provide accurate results and maintain network integrity rather than attempting malicious behavior.

 7.1.2 Security Parameters